pop-team/pop-java/docs/mixed-applications.rst

 parallel object and vice versa.
 The list below explain the restrictions on certain primitive types.
 The Java primitive types are taken as the basis.

+.. todo: Make a more detailed list of compatibility issues, like long long etc

 * ``byte``: This type does not exist in C++ so it's not possible to pass a byte.
 * ``long``: The Java long is coded on 8 bytes as it's coded on 4 bytes with